liamdon/FixSnapchatCameraForZoom/README.md

-## Fix Zoom to make Snapchat Camera work again
+## Fix Zoom to make Snapchat Camera work again (on Mac)

-The latest Zoom update broke support for Snap Camera.
-They increased security by adopting Apple's "Hardened Runtime", but they did not make an exception for libraries like Snap Camera.
+The latest Zoom update broke support for Snap Camera for Mac.
+Zoom increased security by adopting Apple's "Hardened Runtime", but they did not make an exception for libraries like Snap Camera.

 This script re-enables that support.
 For most users, disabling library validation is not a major security concern and the tradeoff is worthwhile, because you get to be a potato in the chat again.